 This website is available for non-commercial personal use of our visitors who are of a legal drinking age.
 Your use of this website constitutes agreement.

-Your use or reproduction of any information, images, design, or materials on this website is expressly forbidden unless authorized by PRIE.
+Your use or reproduction of any information, images, creative content, design, or materials on this website is expressly forbidden unless authorized by PRIE.
 The website may employ software under public licenses (e.g., Apache, GPLv3, MIT, PSFL) or publicly available content (code, material).
 These licenses shall be honored by you.
 All Licences or trademarks reproduced in this website which are not the property of, or licensed to, the operator are acknowledged on the website or in code.

 Unauthorized use of this website may give rise to a claim for damages and/or be a criminal offence.
 From time to time, this website may also include links to other websites.
 These links are provided for your convenience to provide further information.
 They do not signify that we endorse the website(s).
 We have no responsibility for the content of the linked website(s).

 Your use of this website and any dispute arising out of such use of the website is subject to the laws of the United States.

 We are committed to adherence to the letter and spirit of the laws that define equal employment opportunity along with the right to be who you are.
 We are pledged to affirmative action applied to both volunteers, the workforce, and visitors.
 Therefore, PRIE believes all visitors, volunteers, and those of our workforce (contract, recruit, hire, promote and transfer qualified persons into all job classifications) are treated without regard to race, color, religion, national origin or citizenship status, sex, gender identity or expression, pregnancy, sexual orientation, age, disability, military status, source of income, or any other protected status.
 Furthermore, all volunteers, visitors, and workforce are free from harassment, bullying, and discrimination.
 We call this our Ethics Contract.